Income Tax Calculator

 What is Income Tax in India?

-Income tax India refers to the direct tax imposed by the Government of India on income earned by individuals, HUFs, companies, and other entities during a financial year.
+Income tax in India refers to the direct tax imposed by the Government of India on income earned by individuals, HUFs, companies, and other entities during a financial year.
 Income tax India is governed by the Income-tax Act and administered by the Income Tax Department.

 Under income tax India rules, tax liability depends on: